Wormhole X-Treme!: Development

 The initial idea for the story came from series co-creator and executive producer Brad Wright.
 He imagined the character of Martin Lloyd, who had previously appeared in the season four episode "Point of No Return" as having once again lost his memory, leading him to make a television series like SG-1.
 According to Wright, the story "was something I would never have done in a million years unless it was the one-hundredth episode".
 After Wright had outlined the story, writing duo Joseph Mallozzi & Paul Mullie were assigned to pen the script, although they initially thought Wright was joking when he pitched them the story.
-Wright believed one of the things fans found attractive in Stargate SG-1 was the fact that the show didn't take itself "too seriously".
+Wright believed one of the things fans found attractive in Stargate SG-1 was that the show didn't take itself "too seriously".
 Instead of a typical episode, the writers looked to produce a more comedic story, celebrating the milestone.
 The 1999 Science fiction comedy film Galaxy Quest enthused Wright and the shows writers to instead craft a story that parodied Stargate SG-1.

 In developing their script, Mullie found that they had no shortage of jokes, however "The hard part was finding an excuse for the humour to happen".
 Mullie wanted to ensure the episode still meant something and had "an actual Stargate story underneath all of the parody".
 Once the shows production team found out about the nature of the episode, Mallozzi recalled "So many people wanted to add so much", and would pitch them material.
 As writing progressed it was the idea that Martin Lloyd had purposely decided to erase his own memory which "made certain events fall into place" for Mallozzi and Mullie.

 There were conversations about how far to push the parody elements of the episode.
 Visual effects supervisor James Tichnor had hoped they would also be able to include "corny" computer generated effects, citing the invading spaceships in the film Mars Attacks! as an idea, however Wright still wanted to maintain a level of realism within the episode.
 The visual effects team were able to include some smaller scale gags, such as paying homage to the original Star Trek transporter effect at the end of the episode.